-In the Classroom: Learning Styles at Work Primary School Concept: Simple Machines
+In the Classroom: Learning Styles at Work

-VAK Visual Look for pictures of simple machines in newspapers or movies Auditory Listen to and watch a construction worker explain how he or she uses simple machines at work Kinesthetic Build a simple machine from clay Left Brain/Right Left Brain Follow step-by-step directions to build a simple machine Brain Right Brain Discuss the role that machines play in our lives Multiple Intelligences Logical- Mathematical Break complex machines down into simple machines Linguistic Write a paper or make a speech describing the importance of a machine Spatial Create a presentation showing the different ways in which a simple machine is used.
-Musical Compose a song about a simple machine that uses the appropriate vocabulary Bodily- Kinesthetic Use everyday objects to create a simple machine Interpersonal Work with a group to make a video about simple machines for pre-school children Intrapersonal Keep a journal reflecting on how your learning about simple machines is progressing
+Elementary Concept: Simple Machines

-Naturalis Find examples of simple machines in nature, such as birds' beaks as levers ----------- --
+V-A-K Learning Style Activity Visual Look for pictures of simple machines in newspapers or movies Auditory Listen to and watch a construction worker explain how he or she uses simple machines at work Kinesthetic Build a simple machine from clay, Legos or tinker toys Left Left Brain Follow step-by-step directions to build a simple machine Brain/Right Brain Right Brain Discuss the role that machines play in our lives Multiple Intelligences Logical- Mathematical Break complex machines down into simple machines Linguistic Write or paper or make a speech describing the importance of a machine Spatial Create a presentation showing the different ways in which a simple machine is used.
+Musical Compose a song about a simple machine that uses the appropriate vocabulary.
+Bodily- Kinesthetic Use everyday objects to create a simple machine Interpersonal Work with a group to make a video about simple machines for pre-school children Intrapersonal Keep a journal reflecting on how your learning about simple machines is progressing Naturalist Find examples of simple machines in nature, such as birds' beaks as levers

-Secondary School Concept: Interpretation of Allegories in Literature
+Secondary Concept: Interpretation of Allegories in Literature